- Navigate the complex system of negotiating and managing GSA and VA Schedules

 - Federal Contracting Basics (Applicants with 7 or more years of experience in federal contracting or who have completed CON 110 can substitute this for another course)

-- Successfully Managing GSA Audits and Assessments
+- Managing GSA Audits, mandatory disclosure and internal investigations.

 - Negotiation Skills